Fortsetzung

 Joachim Knoche, 1.
 Vorsitzender, Tel über WhatsApp 00264 81 3353514 Zurück

-According to Augustinus and Yvonne's wishes, the day center itself should meet two conditions.
-On the one hand, around 30 needy and neglected children should be registered there by their parents, who are then obliged to be present from midday to evening, receive food and receive academic and personal support.
-On the other hand, the center should also be open to young day visitors, who can use the facilities (Wi-Fi, computers, homework support, learning opportunities and sports activities, etc.) for a small fee.
-The management of this larger day center can only be taken over by a well-trained person (management and pedagogy), who should also live in the day center.
+According to Augustinus and Yvonne's wishes, the day center itself should fulfill two requirements.
+First, approximately 30 needy and neglected children should be registered there by their guardians, who would then be required to attend from midday to evening, receive meals, and receive academic and personal support.
+Second, the center should also be open to young day visitors, who, for a small fee, may use the facilities (Wi-Fi, computers, homework support, learning opportunities, and sports activities, etc.).
+The management of this larger day center can only be assumed by a well-trained person (management and pedagogy), who would also be expected to live at the day center.

-I am confident that we can build this day centre together with other organisations, but given our current capabilities, we will only be able to cover the subsequent running costs for staff, water, electricity, investments and repairs if we scale back or abandon other projects (around 78 young people who receive school support, the two existing soup kitchens, etc.).
+I am confident that we can build this day center together with other organizations, but given our current resources, we will only be able to cover the subsequent running costs for staff, water, electricity, investments, and repairs if we scale back or abandon other projects (approximately 78 young people who receive educational support, the two existing soup kitchens, etc.).

-Can you encourage us to undertake this additional project?
+Can you encourage us to take on this additional project? back

-the chairman of the Namibia Support Association, was able to spend 5 weeks in Namibia in November.
-At that time, Namibia was not a corona risk country and after presenting a negative corona test, he was able to move freely anywhere in the country.
-So he managed to spend a few days at the confirmation in Okombahe.
+Joachim Knoche, The chairman of the Namibia Support Association, was able to spend five weeks in Namibia in November.
+At that time, Namibia was not a coronavirus risk country, and after presenting a negative coronavirus test, he was able to move freely throughout the country.
+He thus managed to spend a few days at the confirmation ceremony in Okombahe.

-On a Saturday in mid-November, all the confirmation candidates and their families met at 10 a.m. in the 100-year-old Protestant church in the middle of Okombahe.
-The weather was hot, more than 35°C, but a pleasant breeze blew in the church with all the windows open, so it was bearable in the church.
-Pastor Andreas Nowaseb led the 35 confirmation candidates, including the girls dressed all in white and the boys dressed in black, to their seats and the congregation sang hearty songs.
-Unfortunately, the power went out that day, so the specially hired pianist could not accompany the songs with his own electric piano.
+On a Saturday in mid-November, all the confirmation candidates and their families met at 10 a.m. in the 100-year-old Protestant church in the heart of Okombahe.
+The weather was hot, over 35°C, but with all the windows open, a pleasant breeze blew inside, making it bearable.
+Pastor Andreas Nowaseb led the 35 confirmation candidates, including the girls dressed all in white and the boys dressed in black, to their seats, while the congregation sang hearty songs.
+Unfortunately, the power went out that day, meaning the specially hired pianist couldn't accompany the songs with his own electric piano.
 But the African voices, especially those of the young people, were captivating.
-After the liturgy and a detailed sermon in the Nama-Damara language, the young people were blessed in small groups.
-Everyone received their confirmation verse as a framed picture to hang up.
-At the end of the official ceremony, Joachim Knoche brought greetings from the Untersteinbach congregation.
-He also emphasized that the Untersteinbach confirmation candidates and their parents had collected so much money for those confirmation candidates in Okombahe who are in need and who have regularly attended the Sunday children's service in recent years that the confirmation fee for 14 confirmation candidates could be paid.
-The children's service leader Yvonne and the soup kitchen manager Albertina had selected these 14 young people in advance.
-He was able to show the congregation two large group photos of the Untersteinbach confirmation candidates, one with masks and one at a distance without masks, and handed them over to the pastor.
-The gratitude and joy was great and all the sponsored confirmation candidates came forward and were photographed as a greeting for Untersteinbach.
-After the 2½ hour service, the individual families continued celebrating at home.
+After the liturgy and a lengthy sermon in the Nama-Damara language, the young people were blessed in small groups.
+Each received their confirmation verse as a framed picture to hang.
+At the end of the official ceremony, Joachim Knoche conveyed greetings from the Untersteinbach congregation.
+He also emphasized that the Untersteinbach confirmation candidates and their parents had raised enough money for those confirmation candidates in Okombahe who are in need and who have regularly attended Sunday children's services in recent years to cover the confirmation fees for 14 confirmation candidates.
+Yvonne, the children's service leader, and Albertina, the soup kitchen director, had selected these 14 young people in advance.
+He was able to show the congregation two large group photos of the Untersteinbach confirmation candidates, one with masks and one without masks, and hand them over to the pastor.
+The gratitude and joy over this was immense, and all the sponsored confirmation candidates came forward and had their photos taken as a greeting for Untersteinbach.
+After the 2.5-hour service, the individual families continued their celebrations at home.

 The next day, the following Sunday, was the first communion for the confirmation candidates with their parents and relatives.
 After communion, a member of the congregation stood up and said that he had seen many of the confirmation candidates dancing in the disco the previous evening.
-He then asked the confirmation candidates to dance for Jesus in the church.
-During the following song, all the confirmation candidates came to the front and danced happily and very emotionally, this day also with the electric piano.
+He then encouraged the confirmation candidates to also dance for Jesus in church.
+During the following song, all the confirmation candidates came forward and danced joyfully and with great emotion, this time also playing the electric piano. back